Insurrection of 31 May – 2 June 1793

 The insurrection of 31 May – 2 June 1793 (Journées du 31 mai et du 2 juin 1793, lit.
-'Day of 31 May to 2 June 1793') during the French Revolution started after the Paris commune demanded that 22 Girondin deputies and members of the Commission of Twelve be brought before the Revolutionary Tribunal.
+'Days of 31 May and 2 June 1793') during the French Revolution started after the Paris Commune demanded that 22 Girondin deputies and members of the Commission of Twelve be brought before the Revolutionary Tribunal.
 Jean-Paul Marat led the attack on the representatives in the National Convention, who in January had voted against the execution of King Louis XVI and since then had paralyzed the convention.
 It ended after thousands of armed citizens surrounded the convention to force it to deliver the deputies denounced by the Commune.
 The insurrection resulted in the fall of 29 Girondins and two ministers under pressure of the sans-culottes, Jacobins, and Montagnards.

 Because of its impact and importance, the insurrection stands as one of the three great popular insurrections of the French Revolution, following the storming of the Bastille and the insurrection of 10 August 1792.
 The principal conspirators were the Enragés: Claude-Emmanuel Dobsen and Jean-François Varlet.
 Jean-Nicolas Pache and Pierre Gaspard Chaumette led the march on the convention.